khizarFarooq/Remote-Server-Monitoring-System/README.md

 # Remote-Server-Monitoring-System
-A Web app and Hybrid app which is able to monitor servers (Web, DNS, Proxy ) remotely according to admin configuration.
+A Web app that is able to monitor servers (Web, DNS, Proxy ) remotely according to admin configuration.
 The system will instantly alert on hardware or service failure, to admin or network/system engineer before complaints of users.

 # Technologies Used for Web App
 1. JAVA